Our Raptor Recovery Program

 Expanding our volunteer team is crucial to the daily operations of our raptor program, which includes tasks such as monitoring and feeding the birds in our care, as well as cleaning and maintaining our facilities.
 We are keen to welcome community members who share our passion for the care and conservation of Tasmania's raptor species.

-Volunteers will also be instrumental in our community outreach efforts.
-Helping with content creation and participating in local community events to support our engagement efforts.
+Volunteers will also be instrumental helping with content creation and participating in local community events to support our engagement efforts.

 New Hospital & Aviary Facilities

-In late 2024, the Tasmania Wildlife Hospital along side our founding partner Forth Valley Vet Clinic will move into a new purpose-built hospital.
+In 2025, the Tasmania Wildlife Hospital along side our founding partner Forth Valley Vet Clinic will move into a new purpose-built hospital.
 This shared, state of the art facility includes a designated 63 acres for wildlife treatment, rehabilitation, research and conservation efforts.

-Construction of our new raptor rehabilitation facilities on this site will begin in early 2024.
+Construction of our new raptor rehabilitation facilities on this site begin in early 2024 and is nearing completion.
 This will be a purpose built, exclusive zone focused on the treatment and rehabilitation of raptors, prioritising Tasmanian threatened species.

 Construction will include: